cabinetoffice/national-leadership-centre-website/pages/home.md

   </span>
 </p>

-Public sector leaders have a direct, lasting and profound impact on citizens’ lives.
+Public sector leaders make a direct, lasting and profound impact on citizens’ lives.
 Public service can be immensely fulfilling, but it is not always easy.
-Leaders tell us that despite their best efforts, they sometimes find themselves frustrated by the level of impact they have.
+Leaders tell us that despite their best efforts, they sometimes find themselves frustrated by the level of impact they can achieve.

 <p class="gradient-text">
-At the National Leadership Centre, we want to help leaders overcome these constraints to create transformational change across the system.
+At the National Leadership Centre, we want to help people overcome these constraints to create transformational change across the system.
 </p>

-## Leadership development programme
+## Leadership programme
-Our flagship leadership programme is bringing together 100 of the most senior public sector leaders each year.
+Our flagship leadership programme brings together 100 of the most senior people across the public sector each year.

 ## Network of peers
-Through national and local events and a new digital service, we are connecting the country's leaders across every sector and region.
+Through national and local events and a new digital service, we are connecting the country's leaders across every sector and region, nationally and internationally.

-## Research
+## Research and evaluation
-The National Leadership Centre is a global hub of leadership data, high quality research and lessons learned.
+The National Leadership Centre is becoming a global hub of leadership data, high quality research and lessons learned.